Ready for your new house and the big move?

 Do you have the necessary tools or items; Carton boxes, tapes, bubblewrap, newspaper, markers and cleaning items (for after the move).

 Moving is a great excuse to declutter and get rid of things you don’t need!
 If you do have items that are still unused or in great conditions, donate or sell away to those who need/want them more.

 Here’s a reference link to where you could donate what items to – Click here!

 We advise not to dive right into packing.
 It’s tempting, but no. It is actually better to make a rough list of what you need to move first.
+Pack properly: Label boxes clearly and pack fragile items with care.
+Consider packing a box of essentials for each room to make unpacking easier.
 Start by grouping the items by room type, followed by numbering the boxes clearly and indicate which room, items inside, and whom they belong to.
 You may also inform the movers where to place the boxes at if you would require them to put it according to the area stated on the boxes.

 5. Count your boxes

 Account for your boxes – Counting them will help in the tally of items and ensure nothing goes missing.
 Record it in a notebook or phone in case you forget.

 By following these steps, you can make your big move go more smoothly and reduce stress.